mirzahardcode/cracking-exam-app/README.md

 · Project Link: github.com/mirzahardcode/cracking-exam-app

 ---
-## 👀 See the Releases Page to Download App you want!
+## 👀 See the Releases Page to Download App you want?

-Download the latest APK from the ([https://github.com/mirzahardcode/cracking-exam-app/releases])
+Download the latest APK from the [Releases Page](https://github.com/mirzahardcode/cracking-exam-app/releases/).

 ---